thenewwazoo/homebridge-lutron-caseta-leap/README.md

 ## To-do and contributions

+The following items are on my wishlist:
+* Add support for double- and long-presses on Pico remotes
+* Extend the Serena blind support to enable the tilt characteristic directly (in addition to faking lift w/ tilt)
+* Add support for motion sensors (would require hardware donation)
+* Add/validate support for RA2 bridges (would require hardware donation)
+* Add support for authentication key auto-configuration

 I welcome contributions!
 I wrote this to scratch an itch (no Serena wood blind support), but would be fine with additional devices.
 To add a device:
 * Add a case to `LutronCasetaLeap.configureAccessory` and `handleBridgeDiscovery` for your new device type.
 * Add a class for your device.
 The constructor should wire up event handlers and manage services and characteristics.
 * Add relevant methods to the [`SmartBridge`](https://github.com/thenewwazoo/lutron-leap-js/blob/main/src/SmartBridge.ts) class in the `lutron-leap-js` project to control the device.
 These methods should construct command requests.
-* Add an "unsolicited events" handler in your new device class to update itself when new information arrives from the bridge, and to update characteristic values.
+* Add an "unsolicited events" and/or "subscribed event" handler in your new device class to update itself when new information arrives from the bridge, and to update characteristic values.

 ## Development setup